mmahdibarghi/neos/README.md

 # neos
-just a simple but useful shell for window (my fop project)
+just a simple but useful shell for windows (my fop project)